Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/opcodes.md

 - 3.11 requires less guards.
 - 3.11 specializes for some other common forms.
 - Most importantly: 3.11 has no dictionary lookup to determine if things are an attribute!
-If the 10 version used ma_version_tag to avoid a dictionary lookup, it might've been as fast as the 3.11 version. (or maybe not? since python classes set their  instance attributes often, which means frequent opcache invalidation in 3.10).
+If the 10 version used `dict->ma_version_tag` to avoid a dictionary lookup, it might've been as fast as the 3.11 version. (or maybe not? since Python classes set their  instance attributes often, which means frequent opcache invalidation in 3.10).